Glossary of Terms

 - Hub - XR UK's communications centres around the Hub, connecting all rebels with Local Groups, Regional Working Groups and UK Circles.
 Ask your local Tech Champ for details!
 See also the Using the Comms Hub book.

 - Integration - The process of training new rebels and helping them to find a role.
 See Rebel Pathway and Onboarding.

 - Mass Mobilisation - A project to recruit more rebels.
 See the UK web site page Mass Mobilisation and the Rebel Toolkit book Mobilising the Community.

-- Mattermost - An online chat platform.
+- Mattermost - An online chat platform, for making announcements and asking questions.
 All rebels are welcome to join.
-Ask your local group for details, as the XR-specific documentation is not public on the Internet unless you have the correct encoded link.
+Ask your local group for details.
+The XR-specific documentation is being transferred to the Rebel Toolkit, see the Using the Comms Hub book.